Just a Reminder: Gal Gadot Was Pregnant While Shooting Part of 'Wonder Woman'

 Wonder Woman is proving to be an unstoppable juggernaut both here and abroad.
-The Patty Jenkins-helmed film has, in two weeks of release, grossed an astounding $205 million domestically, and $435 globally.
+The Patty Jenkins-helmed film has, in two weeks of release, grossed an astounding $205 million domestically, and $435 million globally.
 There are plenty of reasons for that titanic success, although a large part of the credit goes to Gal Gadot, the 31-year-old Israeli actress whose performance as the DC Comics heroine has earned universal raves from fans and critics alike.
 It’s worth reminding new Wonder Woman fans that part of what makes Gadot’s turn even more remarkable is the fact that, for a segment of the production, she played the Amazonian warrior while pregnant.

 Gadot’s daughter Maya — her second child with husband Yaron Varsano — was born in March, and Gadot, 32, was five-months pregnant with her when she had to return to London for reshoots on Wonder Woman in November of last year.
 That bombshell was first dropped by EW in April, during a conversation in which Gadot spoke about the difficulties of wielding a sword with a burgeoning baby bump, which was hidden in a clever way: A triangle was cut out of the front of her Wonder Woman costume and replaced with a green cloth, which was then digitally altered in post-production.
 “On close-up I looked very much like Wonder Woman.
 On wide shots I looked very funny, like Wonder Woman pregnant with Kermit the Frog,” Gadot told EW.